mohitb117/Stonks/README.md

 -----

-HOW TO BUILD APK for Demo App
+HOW TO BUILD APK for Stonks App

 1. Use Android Studio:
    I used Android Studio Config: